ricard2k/jmri-electron/pages/about.md

 # Page settings
 layout: default
-keywords: Introduction
+keywords: About
 comments: false

 # Hero section
-title: Introduction
+title: What is MMRC?
-description: What is MMRC?
+description: A place for beginners.

 <!-- # Author box
 author: